Dr Johana Wyss

 February 2020 - January 2022, Prague CZ

-Working in cooperation with the French Research Centre in Humanities and Social Sciences in Prague (CEFRES), and the French National Centre for Scientific Research (CNRS).
+Part of the French Research Center in Humanities and Social Sciences in Prague (CEFRES), with support of the French National Centre for Scientific Research (CNRS).
+As researcher of the TANDEM project “Europe: a Resentful Confederation of Vanquished Peoples?
+Raw and Lapsed Memories of Post-Imperial (European) Minorities”.
+More info here.

 August 2019 - July 2021, Halle (Saale) DE